-In response to past successes a Joint Industry Program (JIP) was organized to experimentally evaluate the repair of dents using composite materials.
-The program was co-sponsored by the Pipeline Research Council International, Inc. and six manufacturers testing a total of seven different repair systems.
+In response to past successes in previous studies comparing different composite materials, a Joint Industry Program (JIP) was organized to experimentally evaluate the repair of dents using composite materials.
+The program was co-sponsored by the Pipeline Research Council International, Inc. and six manufacturers testing a total of eight different repair systems.
 Additionally, a set of unrepaired dent samples was also prepared to serve as the reference data set for the program.
-The dent configurations included plain dents, dents in girth welds, and dents in ERW (electric resistance welding) seams.
+The dent configurations included plain dents, dents in girth welds, and dents in ERW seams (high frequency).
 Testing involved installing 15% deep dents (as a percentage of the pipe's outside diameter) where the dents were cycled to failure or 250,000 cycles, whichever came first.
-The test samples were made using 12.75-inch x 0.188-inch, Grade X42 with a pressure cycle range equal to 72% SMYS (Specified Minimum Yield Strength).
-Strain gages were also placed in the dented region of each sample and monitored periodically during the pressure cycle testing.
+The test samples were made using 12.75-inch x 0.188-inch, Grade X42 with a pressure cycle range equal to